everycure-org/matrix/docs/src/onboarding/walkthrough.md

 The pipeline object is passed to Kedro’s `register_pipelines()` function, where it becomes exposed to commands like `kedro run -e local -p ingestion`.
 This command triggers the execution of the pipeline locally, in the `local` environment, on the local machine.

 However, this is not the primary method for running workloads in production.

+### Summary

+Daniel has successfully integrated a new knowledge graph into the codebase, and added appropriate nodes to data catalog.
+The new pipeline can be now viewed in Kedro-Viz, and executed to produce node embeddings.

+Now, we will look at how this pipeline can be executed.

 ## ArgoCD